Trümmelbach Falls

-The Trümmelbach Falls (Trimmelbachfälle or Trümmelbachfälle) in Switzerland are a series of ten glacier-fed waterfalls inside the mountain made accessible by a tunnel-funicular, built 1913, stairs, and illumination.
+The Trümmelbach Falls (Trimmelbachfälle or Trümmelbachfälle) in Bernese Oberland, Switzerland, are a series of ten glacier-fed waterfalls inside the mountain made accessible by the tunnel lift, stairs, and illumination.

-Located in the Lauterbrunnen Valley, the creek called Trimmelbach or Trümmelbach alone drains the northerly glacier defiles of Eiger (3967 m), Mönch (4099 m), and Jungfrau (4158 m) and carries more than 20,000 tons of boulder detritus per year.
+Located in the Lauterbrunnen Valley, the creek called Trimmelbach or Trümmelbach alone drains the northerly glacier defiles of Eiger (3967 m), Mönch (4099 m), and Jungfrau (4158 m) and carries more than 20,200 tons of boulder detritus per year.

 Its drainage area is 24 km², half of it covered by snow and glaciers.
 The falls carry up to 20,000 litres of water per second.

 After the hamlet of the same name on the valley floor the Trümmelbach feed into the Weisse Lütschine, which heads north through the valley and the village of Lauterbrunnen further down to join after 7 km its sister river, the Schwarze Lütschine at Zweilütschinen, where they join to the Lütschine.

+There are other waterfalls in the Lauterbrunnen valley, including the Mürrenbach Falls, Switzerland's highest waterfall, and the famous Staubbach Falls.

+Transport

+There is a PostAuto bus route from Lauterbrunnen railway station to near the bottom of the waterfall.